No one wants to hear that they’ve done a bad job.

 - You should also check back to make sure that you aren’t getting any further complaints or responses to the negative review.
 Glassdoor notifies reviewers when the business they’ve reviewed responds to their post, and the original poster may decide to continue the conversation with you.

-- Finally, drown out that bad review by asking your current employees to leave reviews on your company’s Glassdoor page.
-You might even reach out to former employees who left on good terms, and see if they’d be willing to contribute.
+- Finally, reach out to current and former employees and encourage them to leave reviews on your company’s Glassdoor page, making sure that they disclose their relationship (especially for a current employee) as that may be considered influential in what they choose to say.
 Don’t micromanage this process or try to edit what they post.
 Trust that your effort to create a good work environment will pay off, and they’ll have only lovely things to say.

 Have you been faced with negative Glassdoor reviews?